 Encrypt Passwords on Linux Using OpenSSL in 2026: The Ultimate Secure Guide

 Storing sensitive information like passwords in plain text is a serious security risk.
-Linux provides powerful built-in tools, such as OpenSSL, to encrypt data and protect it
+Linux provides powerful built-in tools, such as OpenSSL, to encrypt and protect sensitive data.

-We explore how to use OpenSSL on Linux (Kali) to encrypt a password file using AES-256-CBC encryption.
+We will learn how to use OpenSSL on Linux (Kali) to encrypt a password file using AES-256-CBC

 Prerequisites